 But don’t be too sad – you can still improve soil without a compost pile.
 There are 6 key ingredients you can add to your soil to make it rich and healthy.

-How to Improve Soil Without a Compost Pile
+How to Improve Soil Quality

 The best part about these 6 ingredients is that 4 of them can come right out of your kitchen without costing you a dime!
 The other 2 won’t cost you much either.

 Eggshells are an amazing way to improve soil and help your garden plants in many ways.
 You can use them as a fertilizer that will add calcium to your soil, an unappreciated nutrient for your veggies.
 Mix crushed shells into your soil or add them to the bottom of your hole before planting transplants.

 Eggshells can also help you fight the good fight against snails and slugs.
 Take your crushed eggshells and sprinkle them around the base of plants; most pests won’t want to cross over the sharp shells to bother your plants.
 Make sure to give your shells a good rinse before you use them.

 Cut up peels and shred them and spread them around your garden to deter cats from using your garden as a litter box.
 If you want to use orange peels as a soil improvement you can cut them into small pieces and bury them in your garden.

 They will add a punch of phosphorus, nitrogen and potassium.
 You can do more with orange peels to improve your garden.

 How to Use Orange Peels in Your Garden

 Rabbit droppings are one of the few manures that you can use without composting.
 Rabbit manure is rich with phosphorus, potassium and nitrogen.
 And trace elements calcium, copper, magnesium and sulfur too.